jmosbacher/pydantic-panel/README.rst

 Edit pydantic models with panel.

-This is just a small little porject i made for my own use, its limited in scope and probably filled with bugs, USE AT YOUR OWN RISK.
+This is just a small little project i made mostly for my own use and decided to share.
+Its limited in scope and probably still has bugs, USE AT YOUR OWN RISK.

-I will continue to add support for more types as I need them but feel free to open issues with requests or better yet PRs with implementations.
+I will continue to add support for more types as I need them but feel free to open issues with feature requests or better yet PRs with implementations.

 * Free software: MIT